IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **Prerequisites:** Story 1.3
 **Technical Notes:** Use Supabase free tier, configure `DATABASE_URL` environment variable in Railway.

+### Story 1.7: Set up ChromaDB Vector Store

+**As a** backend developer,
+**I want to** set up and configure the ChromaDB vector store, **So that** I can efficiently store and retrieve document embeddings for the RAG pipeline.

+**Acceptance Criteria:**
+Given the backend environment,
+When ChromaDB is initialized,
+Then it is configured for persistent storage (if applicable).
+And a basic test can successfully add and retrieve a vector embedding.

+**Prerequisites:** Story 1.3
+**Technical Notes:** Integrate ChromaDB client library into the backend project.

 ## Epic 2: Core Conversational Experience & RAG Pipeline

 **Epic Title:** Core Conversational Experience & RAG Pipeline **Epic Goal:** Implement the fundamental ability for a user to ask a question and receive an answer from the documentation, forming the core "magic" of the product.

 ### Story 2.1: Implement Documentation Ingestion Pipeline
+**Covers:** FR1.2

 **As a** backend developer,
 **I want to** create a pipeline to scrape and process official HMSREG documentation from `docs.hmsreg.com`,